instill-ai/console/README.md

 1. Clone the [VDP repo](https://github.com/instill-ai/vdp)
 2. Comment out the console part in the [docker-compose-dev.yml](https://github.com/instill-ai/vdp/blob/f563393dca62fc1961e1a370f5a38fb9bc51c5a3/docker-compose-dev.yml#L510) of the vdp folder.
 This is because we don’t want the latest image to interrupt our development.
-3. In the VDP folder you just clone, use `make build PROFILE=all` to build the full images of vdp, this step will take some time if this is your first time setting up the VDP.
+3. In the VDP folder you just clone, use `make build PROFILE=all` to build the full images of VDP, this step will take some time if this is your first time setting up the VDP.
-4. In the same VDP folder, use `make dev PROFILE=all` This will bring up the full working VDP backend, except the console you comment out at the second step.
+4. In the same VDP folder, use `make dev PROFILE=all` This will bring up the full working VDP backend, except the console you comment out in the second step.
 5. Clone the [console repo](https://github.com/instill-ai/console)
 6. Install pnpm if you don’t have it, use `npm install -g pnpm` or `brew install pnpm` if you have homebrew.
-7. Install all the dependencies, use `pnpm install`.
+7. Install all the dependencies, and use `pnpm install`.
 8. Make sure the environment variables in the `.env` file are correct.
 They should map one-to-one to the config of the VDP.
 Please check [.env](/.env) file
 9. You can now use `pnpm dev` to run the local Next.js server if your VDP has been set up correctly, it should not have any error at the browser inspection window.
 10. If you want to build a docker container you could use `pnpm docker-compose-up`.